 Vitamin K plays an important role in our body’s overall functionality.
 It is in charge of maintaining strong, flexible bones, brain memory, but also a healthy heart.
 But it was also found that this fat-soluble vitamin is actually best absorbed when taken with healthy fats.
 So, basically, adding a bit of fat to a vitamin K source will only enhance this vitamin’s properties.

-That’s why adding a bit of Vitamin K rich cabbage to low-sodium and dog-friendly peanut butter might be a perfect treat for an adult dog.
+That’s why adding a bit of Vitamin K rich cabbage to low-sodium and dog-friendly peanut butter might be a perfect food for an adult dog.
 The combination of the two might work together to prevent osteoporosis in dogs because the enhanced powers of vitamin K will support better the maintenance of strong bones by improving bone density.

 Vitamin K is also successful in healing wounds, preventing strokes and maintaining proper brain function.